 They both share the same general interface, returning a column vector of appropriate length when evaluated at the current time and state:

-the timing between these two types of functions.
-It is most clearly
+timing between these two types of functions.
+It is most clearly drawn

 This equation is expressed in continuous time, but the simulation methods approximate the model in discrete time as:

 where Δt > 0 is a small (and not necessarily equal) period or time increment into the future.
-This equation is often referred to as a Euler approximation.
+This equation is often referred to as a Euler approximation, a simulation technique that provides a discrete-time approximation of a continuous-time stochastic process.
 All functions on the rightmost side are evaluated at the current time and state (t, Xt).

 In other words, over the next small time increment, the simulation evolves the state vector based only on information available at the current time and state.
 In this sense, you can think of the noise function as a beginning-of-period function, or as a function evaluated from the left.
 This is also true for any user-supplied drift or diffusion function.